Hatsune Miku: Colorful Stage!: Printed media

-In real live events
+Real-life events

 Concerts

 The game has held two types of live concerts: Sekai Symphony and Colorful Live.

 Sekai Symphony (セカイシンフォニー) is an annual orchestra concert for the songs that have been featured in the game.
 It is held annually held at Pacifico Yokohama and is performed by Sekai Symphony Special Band of Tokyo Philharmonic Orchestra.
 The first concert, held on October 16, 2021, featured Tsukasa Tenma and Nene Kusanagi's voice actors Daisuke Hirose and Machico as guests.
 The second concert was held on June 11, 2022, featuring the voice actresses of Nightcord at 25:00 (Tomori Kusunoki, Rui Tanabe, Minori Suzuki, and Hinata Sato) as guests.
 The third concert was held on June 10, 2023, featuring Ichika Hoshino and Saki Tenma's voice actresses Ruriko Noguchi and Karin Isobe as guests.
 The fourth concert was held on June 8, 2024, featuring the voice actors of Vivid Bad Squad (Akina, Tomomi Jiena Sumi, Fumiya Imai, and Kent Itō) as guests.
 The fifth concert was held on June 15, 2025, with the voice actresses of More More Jump!, excluding Furihata Ai, (Yui Ogura, Yoshioka Mayu, and Honizumi Rina) as guests.

 Colorful Live is a live concert featuring characters from the game in a hologram, a 3D model that is different from the one seen in the game.
 It follows the nature of Magical Mirai, an original Miku-centered live concert, where all 26 characters (featuring 20 original characters, plus 6 Virtual Singers) will sing and dance along with real-life band performers.
 The first concert, titled Colorful Live 1st -Link- was held on January 28–30, 2022 at Makuhari Messe.
 There was also paid live stream held on Abema TV.
-The fifth concert, Colorful Live 5th -Frontier-, will be held from December 12-14 2025 in Osaka, and from January 23-25 2026 in Tokyo, at the Intex Osaka Building and Makuhari Messe respectively.
+The fifth concert, Colorful Live 5th -Frontier-, was held from December 12–14, 2025 in Osaka, and from January 23–25, 2026 in Tokyo, at the Intex Osaka Building and Makuhari Messe respectively.
 Additional goods are also available upon purchasing a Premium Seat ticket.
 These goods include a card holder, an acrylic mirror, an acrylic title badge, and a SONOCA card containing one live audio track from the concert.
 This concert is also available on Abema TV for an additional fee.